altar31/altar31/README.md

 My main research interests are :
 * Numerical methods & algorithms
-* Numerical Simulation of Powder Metallurgy Process,
+* Numerical Simulation of Powder Metallurgy Process at various scale (macro/meso),
-* Applications of Machine Learning/Deep Learning in Materials science and Engineering.
+* Applications of Machine Learning in Materials science and Engineering.